 As Countly has an extensible architecture, you need to use plugins to add features to the platform.
 Currently, Countly has two crash reporting plugins:

-The crashes and errors plugin automatically groups crash reports to help you find the root causes of issues your users encounter.
-It lets you apply filters, analyze individual crashes, and share crash reports across your team.
+The crashes and errors plugin automatically groups crash reports to help you find the root causes of issues.
+You can apply filters, analyze individual crashes, and share crash reports across your team.
 You can also customize your reports and logs and check out the last actions your user took before the crash.

 The symbolication plugin takes the analysis further by adding crash symbolication support to your iOS app.
 So, you can track back the origin of each crash, down to the source code level.

-With Apteligent, you can collect crash data in real time and identify the reasons that led to each crash.
+With VMWare Workspace ONE Intelligence for Consumer Apps, you can collect crash data in real time and identify the reasons that led to each crash.
 It provides you with all the information you might need, such as geographical locations, app versions, and devices.
-Apteligent groups crashes by root causes so that you don’t have to inspect logs and stack traces one by one.
+VMWare Workspace ONE Intelligence for Consumer Apps groups crashes by root causes so that you don’t have to inspect logs and stack traces one by one.

 The dashboard includes informative graphs and real-time stats that can help you better understand your data.
 For example, it has a graph called Crash Rate Benchmark Comparison that compares your crash rate to the global benchmark in your category.

 - Shows failure rate over time

 - Easy to prioritize issues (e.g. you can see a chart of total number of crashes per user flow)